wkcn/pyfcemu/README.md

 ![](screenshots/first.jpg)

-I wrote a numpy type version and a original type version.
+I wrote a numpy type version and an original type version.

 However, the performance are both so slow, and 6502 cpu is faster 100x than them :-(